swegger/swegger.github.io/index.md

 ## 1-2-Go and 1-2-3-Go
 ### Task and results
 To bring the batter into the lab, we developed a temporal interception task (Fig 2A,B).
 In the task, our subjects view a series of flashes that make up a beat.
 Subjects view either the first two (A) or three (B) beats, and must make a movement that coincides with the final beat (which we never actually show them).
 Each trial, the interval between the flashes is sampled at random from a set distribution (Fig 2C).
-To successfully move with the beat, the subject must measure the sample interval, t<sub>s<\sub>, and produce the same interval, t_p, after the last flash.
+To successfully move with the beat, the subject must measure the sample interval, _t<sub>s</sub>_, and produce the same interval, _t<sub>p</sub>_, after the last flash.

 <img src="images/Psychophysics/Figure1.png" alt="1-2-Go & 1-2-3-Go" style="width: 500px;"/>